kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW6.md

  - your clean commented source code
  - running time
- - median motif for one (either PU.1 or CTCF) of the real datasets (can be SeqLogo) and PFM
+ - median motif for one (either PU.1 or CTCF) of the real datasets (can be SeqLogo) and a position frequency matrix (PFM).
+See lecture slides or [Wikipedia](https://en.wikipedia.org/wiki/Position_weight_matrix).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjgwMDQ0MzBdfQ==
+eyJoaXN0b3J5IjpbOTg2MDgwMTA1XX0=
 -->